StephenXueCN/stephenxuecn.github.io/_pages/about.md

 For more info
 ------
-This is a personal page created from @Jekyll.
-Many thanks to his source code.
+This is a personal page created from [here](https://academicpages.github.io).
+Many thanks to the source code.
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.